All I can say is that a little knowledge is a very dangerous thing. It all started so innocently.

 Now, I have to hurry off to Sylvester and have him reconfigure this thing before Amanda electrocutes the poor thing permanently.
 Doubtless, no good deed goes unpunished!
-However, before I finish, I’d like to remind a few of you who love to buy their clothes online that I do have a few great suggestions, and dark souls 1 matchmaking has even made some suggestions for those of a more sissy nature.
+However, before I finish, I’d like to remind a few of you who love to buy their clothes online that I do have a few great suggestions, and Auntie Kittie has even made some suggestions for those of a more sissy nature.
 When you click through on those links you help me out a lot, even when you don’t end up buying.
 At the foot of most of my posts I include a few suggestions.
 Be sure to explore them, and of course I love to hear about it if you’ve bought something particularly satisfying.

 By the way if you are ever interested in learning more about the characters mentioned in the World Of Fiona Dobson you will find that the names are often hotlinked in their first mention in a post.
 If you click on this you will pull up all the posts in which they are mentioned, which gives you an interesting way in which to explore my community.

 Be sure to support me on Patreon if you’re enjoying what I’m doing.